Using predictive multiplicity to measure individual performance within the AI Act: Understanding accuracy within the AI Act

 Accuracy in the AI Act therefore needs to be understood in the broader sense of performance, which is defined as ``the ability of an AI system to achieve its intended purpose'' (Art.~3(18) AIA).
 This clear reference to the intended purpose --- which in turn is defined as ``the use for which an AI system is intended by the provider, including the specific context and conditions of use~[\dots]'' (Art.~3(12) AIA) --- acknowledges the diverse applications of AI systems.
 Depending on the concrete use case, the understanding of a well performing system might vary: For example, when using an AI system to predict skin cancer, the focus might lie on making as few false negative predictions as possible.
 When using an AI system to filter job applications, however, special attention will most likely be paid to counteracting disadvantages for protected groups \citep[Art.~15 mn.~32]{BeckOK_KI-Recht_2025_Art15}.

-The development of metrics faces the major challenge of proposing harmonised standards that allow for comparability between systems.
+The development of such standards faces the major challenge of ensuring comparability between systems.
 At the same time, the standards need to be specific enough to accommodate the diverse contexts in which AI systems can be used.
 The AI Act's additional specific focus on the protection of fundamental rights further complicates matters: While a standard allows for a clear distinction --- compliant or non-compliant --- the protection of fundamental rights usually requires context-specific proportionality assessments \citep{almada2025eu}.
-These challenges are reflected in delays in the standardisation process with the publication of harmonised standards postponed beyond the originally anticipated 2025 timeline.
-The public announcement of the results is now expected in the second half of 2026 \citep{EU_2023_StandardisationRequest, EU_2025_StandardisationRequest, FLI_2025_StandardSettingOverview}.
-But even with the exact standards still missing, the AI Act already provides important guidance on \textit{whom} performance shall be evaluated as part of its requirements on the technical documentation (Art.~11) and the transparency of AI systems (Art.~13).
+The standardisation process has indeed faced delays with the public announcement of the results now expected in the second half of 2026 instead of 2025 \citep{EU_2023_StandardisationRequest, EU_2025_StandardisationRequest, FLI_2025_StandardSettingOverview, Hacker_2025_SimplifyingStudy}.
+But even with the exact standards still missing, the AI Act already provides important guidance as to for \textit{whom} performance shall be evaluated as part of its requirements on the technical documentation (Art.~11 AIA) and the transparency of high-risk AI systems (Art.~13 AIA).